sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 AS12552 -> Destination
 {{< /d2 >}}

-These routes change thousands of times per second.
+These routes change thousands of times per second, constantly reshaping the internet’s topology.

 #### Sources of BGP Data